getempower/api-documentation/README.md

   "profileEid": "c-33129",
-  "ctaId": 8, // the call to action they were contacted about "contactedMts": 1410169604253, // millisecond unix timestamp "answers": {
+  "ctaId": 8, // the call to action they were contacted about "contactedMts": 1410169604253, // millisecond unix timestamp

+  // Deprecated.
+A map from question key to a single selected option.
+  "answers": {
     "1": "Yes", // one of the options from the cta; could be null "2": null,
     "3": null
+  },

+  // A map from prompt ID to a list of selected answer IDs.
+Supersedes "answers".
+  // Values and list elements are never null, but lists may be empty.
+  "answerIdsByPromptId": {
+    "123": [456],
+    "124": []
   },

   "notes": "They said they're going to vote" // could be null }
 ```